 Top: 2″ bottle green border with maroon/raspberry red piping and backing, then below it a raspberry red border (2″ again) with light blue piping and backing.

 As always when we feature designs on our blog, the pictures here are only a tiny selection of the ones that we’ve made up in our Somerset workshop.
-We have many more examples on our Facebook page (Facebook.com/mrsjollyred), so do take a look if you’re on Facebook.
+We have many more examples of completed Arts and Crafts Owls and other tapestry kits in our range on Jolly Red’s Facebook page, so do take a look if you’re on Facebook.

-We’d always love to see pictures of your completed tapestries at home, so please do message us with any photographs.
+We’d always love seeing pictures of your completed tapestries at home, so please do send any photographs for inclusion in our ‘Your tapestries at home’ Facebook Album.

 Happy stitching!
 We look forward to adding the finishing touch to your next tapestry.